 If you’ve ever felt surprised by a medical bill, you know how stressful unpredictable health care costs can be.
 That’s where Medicare Supplement Insurance, often called Medigap, comes in.
 Think of it as a safety net for your Original Medicare coverage.
 A Medigap plan is extra insurance you can buy from a private company to help pay for some of the out-of-pocket costs that Original Medicare (Part A and Part B) doesn’t cover.
 These plans are designed to make your health care expenses more predictable by covering expenses like deductibles, copayments, and coinsurance.

-How Medigap Supplements Original Medicare
+How Medigap Works With Original Medicare

 It’s important to understand that a Medigap plan works with your Original Medicare, not as a replacement for it.
 You must be enrolled in both Medicare Part A and Part B to buy a Medigap policy.
 When you receive medical care, Medicare first pays its share of the approved amount, and then your Medigap plan steps in to pay its portion.
 This partnership helps reduce what you owe out of pocket.
 One key point to remember is that Medigap policies do not work with Medicare Advantage plans.
 You can have one or the other, but not both at the same time.

-Filling the Gaps in Your Medicare Coverage
+Closing the Gaps in Your Medicare Coverage

 The term “Medigap” is quite literal—these plans are designed to fill the financial “gaps” in Original Medicare.
 While Medicare Part A and Part B provide great foundational coverage, they leave you responsible for certain costs.
 Medigap plans help pay for these remaining expenses, which can include your Part A hospital deductible or the 20% coinsurance for Part B services.
 For Texans who became eligible for Medicare after January 1, 2020, the most popular Medigap plans are Plan G and Plan N. These plans offer comprehensive coverage that helps many people feel more financially secure about their health care.